thebencourt/bencourt_co_uk/cv.md

 ## Intro

 I have been working professionally as a web developer for twelve years.
-During that time I have gained experience across the full stack but found that my skills and interests lie in front end with a focus on accessibility and performance.
+During that time I have gained experience across the full stack but found that my skills and interests lie in front end with a focus on accessibility, performance and progressive web apps.

 I have worked in a range of different environments and team sizes, including sole front end developer, part of an agency team, in-house product team and remote startups.